theCodemander/FWT_Tool/README.md

   <code>sudo ./fwi -i [network card]</code>

   You can develop your own phishing Page and place it in the templates folder.<br>
-  This tool was developed for Arch Linux im not planing to make it available for other distros.
+  This tool was developed only for Arch Linux.

 </body>